Ever wonder why generating momentum in the local church seems harder than ever for most leaders?

 Speak in everyday language, not in church speak or in a meandering way.
 It takes far more work to be clear than it does to be confusing.

 Be clear about what you want to happen when people leave.

 If you want to read more, I outlined how to write a message series for unchurched people here.

 In addition, I have a course on preaching that will help you preach better sermons almost immediately.
 You can check it out here.

 The Barna study points out that despite a growing epidemic of loneliness, only 10% report going to church to find community.

-Sometimes I wonder if it’s because people expect the church is the last place they’ll find community.
+Sometimes I wonder if it’s because people expect the church to be the last place they’ll find community.
 And that’s tragic.

 Of the many criticisms that can be levied at the church, lack of community shouldn’t be one.

 As your church grows larger, small groups become essential.
-For us at Connexus, everyone has a place in a group…from pre-schoolers right through to seniors.
-No matter how big or awesome the weekends might be (and they can be awesome), small group is where life change happens deepest.
+No matter how big or awesome the weekend services might be (and they can be awesome), small groups are where life change happens deepest.

 Personally, I’m so grateful for research like this latest Barna data.
 It can only help us get better at being the church as Christ called us to be.Love should be a defining characteristic of the local church.
 Click To Tweet